Pre-Registration Strongly Recommended

 Appointments are not necessary to receive a vaccine at the library, but pre-registration is strongly recommended at www.middletownnj.org/vnacj.
+The VNACJ is also offering self-scheduling through that link.
 You do not need to be a Middletown resident in order to register for this clinic.
 Those seeking vaccines should bring their ID and insurance card if they have one.
 Those seeking boosters should also bring their vaccine card.
 Masks are recommended, but not required.

 Tara Berson, Middletown Township Communications Director

 Art Gallagher, VNACJ Community Health Center